GadgetBlaster/JavaScript-DnD-Dungeon-Generator/unit/README.md

 ## Assertions

-Assertion functions, such as `equals()`, return the object of assertion functions so assertions can be chained.
+Assertion functions, such as `equals()`, return the object of assertion functions allowing multiple assertions to be chained together.

 ```js
 assert(result).isNumber().equals(32);